Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes2.md

 To clarify some of the above:

 * By default, if only `PAShowInfo` is filled, then the entire display is tested
-    * For vocab cards, targeted sentence cards, and hybrid vocab cards, only the word PA is tested (PA indicator: blue).
+    * For vocab cards, targeted sentence cards, and reveal vocab cards, only the word PA is tested (PA indicator: blue).
-    * For sentence cards and hybrid sentence, the entire sentence PA is tested (PA indicator: green).
+    * For sentence cards and reveal sentence cards, the entire sentence PA is tested (PA indicator: green).
 * To test just the word pitch accent, fill the `PATestOnlyWord` field.
 * To create completely separate cards to just test pitch accent on,